cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Deposit Money
 -------------

-For a deposit transaction, money is added to a whitelisted external Bitcoin address which is linked to your fund.
-By default, the default fund and asset that you have set up includes a deposit address.
-The deposit address is the Bitcoin wallet address that is linked to a Qredo fund.
+For a deposit transaction, money is automatically added to a whitelisted external Bitcoin address which is linked to your fund.
+The default fund and asset that you have set up includes a deposit address, which is the Bitcoin wallet address that is linked to a Qredo fund.
 You can alter the address that is allocated to the fund.

 ### Change Address

 You start the task for creating a new deposit address from either the Asset level or the Transaction ledger level.

-When creating a new withdrawal address, you need to choose the correct fund and asset for the withdrawal address.
-You then need to authorise the new address.
+When updating the deposit address, you need to choose the correct fund and asset for the deposit address.

 Once you have selected a new address, you authorise its creation to confirm that it is valid from your side.
 The custodians then need to approve the creation of the new address in order for a withdrawal transaction to happen.